Shop Subscribe

 • Engagement: Student engagement improves when students can interact with the math concept as opposed to sitting and watching a concept being demonstrated via direct teach.

 • Differentiation: Manipulatives provide all students with the opportunity to access the concept, be it through activity accommodation or enrichment opportunities.
-Different manipulatives can be used to explore the same concept which can be individualized the specific needs of each student.
+Different manipulatives can be used to explore the same concept, which can be individualized to the specific needs of each student.

 • Learning Styles: Regardless of a student’s preferred method of learning, manipulatives can be utilized in a variety of formats be it in collaborative groups, individually, listening, speaking, watching, and more.
 Manipulatives are appropriate for all learners.

-• High Level Thinking, Problem Solving, & Open-Ended Responses: Manipulatives go beyond basic application of a math concept in which students answer questions that they are given in a paper-based format.
+• High-level Thinking, Problem Solving, & Open-ended Responses: Manipulatives go beyond the basic application of a math concept in which students answer questions they are given in a paper-based format.
 Manipulatives prompt inquiry, student discovery, and a deeper understanding of the skill.

 • Hands-on, Collaborative, Student-Centered/Guided: Manipulatives create a learning opportunity in which students are doing the work, learning the skill, utilizing the teacher as the facilitator, and increasing student mastery of the concept.